 You can get involved by attending our meetings on Mondays at 9:00 pm, in THC 305, and by joining our ORGSYNC page to stay up to date with the latest CKUR news.
-Applications to apply for counselor positions are open online.
+Applications to apply for counselor positions open in the Spring semester.
 For further information please e-mail us at Richmond.Volunteer@CampKesem.org

 Since Camp Kesem is a not-for-profit student run organization, a large portion of time goes into fundraising for camp.
 All our campers enjoy a week of camp for free thanks to the funds provided by our generous donors.
 Students can also get involved by fundraising and/or donating to us.